 Across the Place Vendôme, we will head along the Rue de la Paix, until we get to the Palais Garnier.
 Setting of the famous ‘Phantom of the Opera’, the Opera House is impressive to look at.
 Visiting the Opera House for a performance (or even just for a tour of the interior) is still on my Paris bucket list.
 During my work trips to Paris, I came across the Opera Garnier regularly, as the office was more or less opposite.
 Unfortunately, I didn’t find the time to actually join a tour of the Opera House after work.

 If you spend more time in Paris, it might be worth checking what performances are on.

 Once you’ve had enough of the Opera House, head down the Avenue de l’Opéra to get back towards the Louvre.
 Go through the arches to the Place du Carrousel and the Pyramide du Louvre.
 Paris in two hours doesn’t allow us to include the artwork inside the Louvre to our walking tour through Paris.
 Another thing you might want to add to your Paris bucket list for when you have a little more time.

 Walk past the pyramid and through the archway.
-Once we get to the central square, we will turn right and head back towards the Seine.
+Once at central square, we will turn right and head back towards the Seine.

 Paris in two hours: The Pont des Arts and the Île de la Cité

 As we get to the Seine, you will see the Pont des Arts ahead of you.
 The pedestrian bridge became famous for its love locks.
-But after the bridge partly collapsed, love locks can no longer be attached.
+Following a part collapse of the bridge, love locks can no longer be attached.
 As the weight became too much for the bridge to bear.
 But even without the love locks, the bridge still offers some pretty views up and down the Seine.

 For all you fellow ‘Sex and the City’ fans out there the Pont des Arts was also one of the SATC Paris filming locations.